bakpakin/Fennel/lua-primer.md

 * `pcall`: calls a function in protected mode so errors are not fatal
 * `error`: halts execution and break to the nearest `pcall`
 * `assert`: raises an error if a condition is nil/false, otherwise returns it
-* `ipairs`: iterates over sequential tables
-* `pairs`: iterates over any table, sequential or not, in undefined order
 * `unpack`: turns a sequential table into multiple values (table.unpack in 5.2+)
 * `require`: loads and returns a given module